markovbio/markovbio.github.io/_posts/2022-08-01-future-history-biomedical-progress.markdown

 However, biomedical dynamics are incredibly complex, so efficient experimental selection requires planning, especially when multiple types of experiment are possible.
 Thus, experimental selection [amounts to](https://arxiv.org/pdf/1708.02383.pdf) a kind of reinforcement learning task.

 Currently, this reinforcement learning task is being tackled by decentralized groups of humans.
-In the near-future, AI agents will play a role in this experimental selection.
+In the near-future, AI agents will play a greater role in it.

 ### Centaur Research Agents